microsoft/onnxruntime/docs/tutorials/web/ep-webgpu.md

 ---
 {::options toc_levels="2..4" /}

-# Using WebGPU Execution Provider
+# Using the WebGPU Execution Provider
 {: .no_toc }

 This document explains how to use the WebGPU execution provider in ONNX Runtime.